 I’ve often said that leadership is easy as long as everyone does what they’re supposed to do and nothing goes wrong.
 A piece of cake … right?

 Most of us don’t like confrontation.
-Therefore, the easiest thing to do is ignore issues rather than addressing them.
+Therefore, the easiest thing to do is to ignore issues rather than addressing them.
 As leaders, though, it’s our responsibility to confront the issues.

 Here are a few reasons why: